-Carolina Monnerat (Director, Producer) grew up in Rio de Janeiro, Brazil and began a professional Ballet career when she was just thirteen.
-As an dancer, she has toured the world, first as a ballerina and then as a modern dancer, bringing her to the United States to dance for Deeply Rooted Dance Theater, a modern contemporary African American dance company.
-There she was a soloist, company member and rehearsal director for over ten years.
-Her artistry has stretched across countries, nationalities and races to create beauty and harmony without words.
-In 2011, Monnerat retired from dance and produced "On Point" and "Move," two dance films that played the festival circuit.
-She went on to produce features and short films with husband Theodore Collatos.
-Her producing credits include "Dispo" (2013), "Time" (2013), "Albatross" (2014).
-In 2017 Monnerat produced and acted in "Tormenting the Hen," where her acting was celebrated in Film Pulse’s Best Performances of 2017.
-In addition to film work, she is a Senior Curator for lululemon Athletica.
-"Queen of Lapa" is Monnerat's feature documentary debut, a 2018 Creative Capital Finalist and set to be released in 2019.
+Carolina grew up in Rio de Janeiro, Brazil and began a professional Ballet career when she was just thirteen.
+As an dancer, she has toured the world, first as a ballerina, then as a modern dancer, bringing her to the United States to dance for Deeply Rooted Dance Theater, a modern contemporary African American dance company.
+While there, Carolina performed as a soloist, company member and rehearsal director for over ten years.
+Her artistry has stretched across countries, nationalities and races to inspire wordless beauty and harmony.
+In 2011, Monnerat retired from dance and produced On Point and Move, two dance films that played the festival circuit.
+She went on to produce multiple features and short films with husband Theodore Collatos.
+Her producing credits include Dispo (2013), Time (2013) and Albatross (2014).
+In 2017 Monnerat produced and acted in Tormenting the Hen, leading to her inclusion in Film Pulse’s Best Performances of 2017.
+In addition to her film work, Carolina is a Senior Curator for Lululemon Athletica.
+Queen of Lapa is Monnerat's feature documentary debut.

-Theodore Collatos (Director, Cinematographer, Editor, Producer) began his career as an award winning street photographer which grew organically into creating documentaries, experimental and dramatic films often with his producer and wife Carolina Monnerat.
-Most recently, his "Tormenting the Hen" won the Duncan-Williams Scriptwriting Award at the Indie Memphis Film Festival in 2017, featured in The Hollywood Reporter, Filmmaker Magazine, Indiewire and was theatrically released in New York and Chicago.
-His Massachusetts State Grant winning film “Dipso” (2013) premiered in competition at EntreVues Belfort Festival du Film, won Best Film at The Athens Film Festival.
-"Queen of Lapa," a documentary directed together with Monnerat in Rio de Janeiro is currently a Creative Capital grant finalist in 2018 and will premiere in 2019.
-Past award winning shorts include “Time” streaming on Short of the Week, “Albatross” available exclusively on Filmmaker Magazine's site and “Truth with Wine.”
-Collatos is also features programmer at The Bushwick Film Festival and commercial director who's clients include Lululemon Athletica, The United Nations, Think Human, Dentons Venture Technology and Fox Rothschild LLP.
+Theodore began his career as an award-winning street photographer, which grew organically into documentary, experimental and dramatic filmmaking; often with his producer and wife Carolina Monnerat.
+Most recently, his feature Tormenting the Hen won the Duncan-Williams Scriptwriting Award at the Indie Memphis Film Festival in 2017.
+The film was featured in The Hollywood Reporter, Filmmaker Magazine, Indiewire and was theatrically released in New York and Chicago.
+His Massachusetts State Grant-winning film Dipso (2013) premiered in competition at EntreVues Belfort Festival du Film, won Best Film at The Athens Film Festival, and was released theatrically in New Orleans and Massachusetts.
+Queen of Lapa, a documentary directed together with Monnerat in Rio de Janeiro was a Creative Capital grant finalist in 2018, and is set to premiere in 2019.
+Past award-winning shorts include Time, currently streaming on Short of the Week, Albatross, available exclusively on Filmmaker Magazine's site and Truth with Wine, a Nitehawk Short Film Festival winner.
+Collatos is also a features programmer at The Bushwick Film Festival, and a commercial director whose clients include Lululemon Athletica, The United Nations, Think Human, Dentons Venture Technology and Fox Rothschild LLP.